Platelet Rich Plasma Injections the Their Health Benefits

 - Physical therapy and/or weight loss can often improve but not always eliminate symptoms.

-- Cortisone injections are proven to reduce osteoarthritis pain, but repeated injections can weaken ligaments and tendons over time, and may have a detrimental effect on healthy cartilage.26,27
+- Cortisone injections are proven to reduce osteoarthritis pain, but repeated injections can weaken ligaments and tendons over time and may have a detrimental effect on healthy cartilage.

-- Anti-inflammatory medications (NSAIDS) such as aspirin and ibuprofen can reduce pain, but long-term use can aggravate stomach problems, blood pressure and heart problems.
+- Anti-inflammatory medications (NSAIDS) such as aspirin and ibuprofen can reduce pain, but long-term use can aggravate stomach, blood pressure, and heart problems.

-- Minor surgeries to treat osteoarthritis, such as arthroscopic debridement, have mixed results, and may be no better than placebo.28,29
+- Minor surgeries to treat osteoarthritis, such as arthroscopic debridement, have mixed results, and may be no better than placebo.

 - Joint replacement surgeries are major surgeries that require long-term rehabilitation, and should be reserved for more debilitating cases of arthritis

-Who Is Good Candidate For PRP Injection Therapy?
+Who Is a Good Candidate For PRP Injection Therapy?

-You may be a good candidate for PRP if your symptoms of osteoarthritis of the knee are not manageable through conventional methods such as anti-inflammatory, cortisone injections, and physical therapy.
+You may be a good candidate for PRP injection therapy if your symptoms of osteoarthritis of the knee are not manageable through conventional methods such as anti-inflammatory medication, cortisone injections, and physical therapy.